World population in 2019 is right around 7.7 billion as of this writing.

 The Exponential function

-While population growth may not be exactly along the exponential function, it seems fairly close.
+While world population growth may not be exactly along the exponential function, it does seem to resemble it.

 Probably a very long time, right?
-And you would have plenty of time to get out as you notice it slowly rising, right?
+And you would have plenty of time to get out as you notice the water slowly rising, right?

 But here’s where it gets more interesting…